Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: Model description: PHQMD

 In the previous PHQMD calculations we employed a static nucleon-nucleon interaction.
 In reality this interaction is momentum-dependent as can be seen by analysing the beam energy dependence of elastic pA scattering data \cite{Clark:2006rj,Cooper:1993nx}.
 Usually these data are analyzed by comparing the data with solutions of the Dirac equation with scalar $U_s$ and vector potentials with the zero component $U_0$.
 These are displayed in ref.\cite{Clark:2006rj,Cooper:1993nx}.
 To obtain a nucleon-nucleon potential, which we can employ in QMD type calculations, we have to calculate first the Schr\"odinger equivalent potential $U_{SEP}$ \cite{Jaminon:1980vk}

 where $p$ is the momentum of the incoming proton in the target rest system.
 Our fit of this potential is displayed in Fig. \ref{uopt} together with the points extracted from the analysis of the pA scattering data in the framework of the Dirac equation.
-There are no data available beyond a proton kinetic energy of 1 GeV.
-We assume in our calculations that for larger energies the momentum-dependent potential decreases according to our fit.
-This leads to uncertainties at higher beam energies.
-The reactions, which we study here, have a maximal beam energy of $E_{kin}$= 1.5 GeV.
+There are no data available beyond a proton momentum of 1 GeV/c.
+We checked that different extrapolations of the form of $U_{opt}(p)$ to higher proton momentum have very little influence on flow observables for beam energies $E_{kin} \le$ 1.5 AGeV.

 In a second step we have to get the two body interaction between two nucleons.
 The Schr\"odinger equivalent potential is obtained by averaging the two body potential $V({\bf p},{\bf p}_1) $ over the Fermi distribution of the cold target nucleons